Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Uncertainty-Aware Machine Learning

-Alternatively, the weight parameters can be integrated out, so that the model reduces to a non-parametric one, for which a prominent example is Gaussian Process (GP) \cite{williams2006gaussian}.
+Instead of requiring a series of models, the Bayesian UQ approach treats the true model as a random field, and infers its posterior probability from the prior belief and observed data \cite{BO_review} to estimate the uncertainty.
+A prominent example is Gaussian process (GP) \cite{williams2006gaussian}.
 When modeling the data $(\bm{X},\bm{y})$, a GP model views the observed response $\bm{y}$ as the true response $\bm{f}$ plus random noise.
-It assumes that the response $\bm{f}$ at different input locations are jointly Gaussian distributed, i.e., $\bm{f}|\bm{X} \sim \mathcal{N}(\bm{\mu}, \bm{K})$.
+It assumes that the response $\bm{f}$ at different input locations are jointly Gaussian, i.e., $\bm{f}|\bm{X} \sim \mathcal{N}(\bm{\mu}, \bm{K})$.
 The covariance matrix $\bm{K}$ is inferred from the similarity between inputs using a kernel function.
-The model also takes into account the noise that may be present in observations by assuming $\bm{y} | \bm{f} \sim \mathcal{N}(\bm{f}, \sigma^2\bm{I})$.
+It also takes into account the noise that may be present in observations by assuming $\bm{y} | \bm{f} \sim \mathcal{N}(\bm{f}, \sigma^2\bm{I})$.
 For example, the radial basis function (RBF) kernel

 uses Euclidean distance metric and assigns Gaussian correlations \emph{a priori}, with global variance $\sigma^2$ and correlation parameters $\omega_i$, to be learned via maximum likelihood estimation (MLE) in model training.
-The prediction given by a GP model includes both the mean and the variance, thus providing a measure of metamodeling uncertainty.
+The prediction derived from a GP model includes both the mean and the variance, thus providing a measure of metamodeling uncertainty.

 Besides GP, examples of ML methods with Bayesian-style uncertainty estimation include Bayesian linear regression and generalized linear models, Bayesian model averaging \cite{park2010bayesian}, and Bayesian neural networks \cite{bayes-nn}.
-When the posterior is not available in analytical form, estimation of the posterior requires probabilistic sampling techniques such as Markov Chain Monte Carlo (MCMC), whose high computational cost limits its application to various ML models\cite{mcmc-bayes}.
-Therefore, Bayesian UQ approach is often adopted in specially designed ML models that have analytical form posterior, such as GP.
+When the posterior is not available in analytical form, estimation of the posterior requires probabilistic sampling techniques such as Markov Chain Monte Carlo, whose high computational cost limits its application to various ML models\cite{mcmc-bayes}.
+Therefore, the Bayesian UQ approach is often adopted in specially designed ML models that have an analytical form posterior, such as GP.